GiRumSam174/Game-Center/README.md

 To install on your device, go to https://girumsam174.github.io/Game-Center/ then go to your browser's menu and click add to homescreen.

-My testing environment is an older Samsung smartphone, so your mileage may vary, but it should work on iOS as well.

 <a href="https://www.buymeacoffee.com/classmarks">
   <img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" width="180" />
 </a>